 People United Protest in downtown Tulsa

 Among the crowd was Maria Acosta.
-The lifelong Jenks resident told 2 News she was using her voice to advocate for herself and others like her.
+The lifelong Jenks resident told 2 News she used her voice to advocate for herself and others.

 "It's something kind of magical, just feeling like you're not alone," said Acosta.

-Protesters in this specific march asked for city leaders to acknowledge their causes and stand with them.
+Protesters in this march asked city leaders to acknowledge their causes and stand with them.

 As a black man, Darren Morten shared similar fears for those like him.